papajessie/swcpy/manualdocs/bugs.md

 >
 > _(Shelendil)_ For those values it would take 40.03 shots to kill.

+    The implications are quite far reaching, because beside the units mentioned above, a lot of units with splash damage are stopped by shields.
+Thus the computation needs to be confirmed for other units.
+    A possible explanation is as follows: when a splash projectile hits, the targets in range are tested.
+But due to the nature of the shield, when the target hits the shield, the distance between the shield and the projectile impact point is computed badly and ends up in a further range rather than the normal 100% center.
+It is also possible that large buildings suffer from the same defect.
+All of this needs a large test initiative.
+As of now, only the ATAP is confirmed.
   * **Bug confirmed:** 2018-11-29 by Tye Peer (JJO/J-Reb), video posted to Youtube https://www.youtube.com/watch?v=DCl04u9edjY
   * **Bug confirmation process:** Attack in the campaign scenarios against a (probably level 8) shield in two variants : a regular AT-AP of level 10, and a level 10 skin level 1 AT-AP (+180% damage).